-Issue(s) of note: SLOAA: cognizes the reasonableness of students wanting a level ency to engage meaningfully with another culture ("area nd the associated ces other programs offered, expands student opportunit the general education program (capstone is Gen ED D1). wledge and skill using • It is anticipated that a majority of elective courses will be taken inside the department, although there are particular courses in other departments that will be popular and helpful to the track selected.
-Language courses taken by students will depend on t far students can/will proceed in the level of the language he aptitude and skill of the student as they enter the prog age curriculum. gram, and on the courses availab ble.
-This affects how LOOC: • The committee had a few questions and suggestions altered the plan accordingly. about the wording of Goal #1 and the proposed Assessme ent timeline.
-The program respo nded quickly and • The strength of the assessment will depend on how in other departments are to be used for assessment vell the rubrics are developed and used by faculty.
-Also, c e.g. Outcome 1.3). careful coordination will be need ed if elective courses Assessment Plan Designation: 1 V 2 2
+- This program was designed with a perspective that recognizes the reasonableness of students wanting a level of critical cultural knowledge, and the associated analytical framework, with sufficient language proficiency to engage meaningfully with another culture ("area"). - Program endeavored to create a program that enhances other programs offered, expands student opportunity to double major and grow knowledge and skill using an increasingly mature global lens, and also supports the general education program (capstone is Gen ED D1). - It is anticipated that a majority of elective courses will be taken inside the department, although there are particular courses in other departments that will be popular and helpful to the track selected. - Language courses taken by students will depend on the aptitude and skill of the student as they enter the program, and on the courses available.
+This affects how far students can/will proceed in the level of the language curriculum.